neondatabase/neon/README.md

 Tests with different combinations of a Postgres compute node, WAL safekeeper and Page Server.

-/mgmt-console:

-Web UI to launch (modified) Postgres servers, using S3 as the backing store.
-Written in Python.
-This is somewhat outdated, as it doesn't use the WAL safekeeper or Page Servers.

 /vendor/postgres:

 PostgreSQL source tree, with the modifications needed for Zenith.